sraaphorst/constexpr_sudoku/README.md

 https://github.com/sraaphorst/dlxpy/blob/master/examples/sudoku.py

 Using what is considered an expert-level Sudoku board (as defined in the implementation), on my MacBook, compilation takes approximately 3.5 minutes.

+**NOTE:** This may not run under GCC due to GCC complaining that the call to solve is not actually `constexpr`.
+I suggest using clang instead.